yash786agg/yash786agg/README.md

 ## I'm a Developer, and Influencer!

-- 🔭 I’m currently working as a Team Lead at [KONE](https://www.kone.com/en/)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects